JoeKnittel/joeknittel.github.io/_posts/2021-02-24-Creating-an-App-With-R-Shiny.md

 - how to develop the UI and server logic for a Shiny app
 - how to deploy a Shiny app online

 ## Coming Up

 The last several posts on this blog have been centered around building out a generalized data science toolkit which we can use to import, manipulate, visualize, and interact with data.

-With this firm technological foundation in place, we can now begin to use these tools, in conjunction with specialized knowledge regarding insurance and finance, to model various actuarial phenomena.
+With this firm technological foundation in place, we can now begin to use these tools, in conjunction with specialized knowledge regarding insurance and finance, to perform rigorous analyses of various actuarial phenomena.

 Specific details have yet to be defined, but stayed tuned for more posts in the not-too-distant future!